 How Much Does Marketing With Facebook Cost?

 If you're shelling out a minimum of $4,500 per month for Facebook and Twitter management, you're not getting any strategy behind the efforts.
 That costs extra (sort of like adding bacon, but not as tasty).
 Now, we'll admit that the strategy is the most important part — you've got to go into social media marketing with a game plan and a list of goals, or you'll never really get anywhere.
-This is the reason you don't want to outsource this work to your friend who once took a class in marketing at a local community college.
+This is the reason you don't want to outsource your company's social media management to your friend's kid who is taking a class in marketing at college.
 Online PR agencies know this, so they make sure to charge you for their expertise.
 You know, in case they're not getting enough of your money already.

 How Much Does Social Media Strategy Cost?

-Creating a "comprehensive" strategy for social media marketing and outsourcing all work for all channels (with a minimum of two) costs anywhere from $3,000-$20,000 per month, with the industry average settling between $4,000-$7,000 per month.
-If you want them to start the accounts from scratch and consult on a 4- to 12-month contract, you'll pay between $3,000-$15,000 per month.
+Creating a comprehensive strategy for social media marketing and outsourcing all work for all channels (with a minimum of two social networks) costs anywhere from $3,000-$20,000 per month, with the industry average settling between $4,000-$7,000 per month.
+If you want the social media agency to start the accounts from scratch and consult on a 4- to 12-month contract, you'll pay between $3,000-$15,000 per month.
 What do they mean by channels, minimum of two?
-That's just a fancy way of saying that the cost includes both Facebook and Twitter…I'm betting there's probably an upcharge if your company wants Foursquare, too.
+That's just a fancy way of saying that the cost includes both Facebook and Twitter…I'm betting there's probably an upcharge if your company wants Google+, too.

 How Much Does an Audit of Twitter and Facebook Cost?

-What if you just want an audit of your current strategy, with a few pointers on how to improve?
+What if you just want an audit of your current social media strategy, with a few pointers on how to improve?
 Better bust out the AmEx, because it's going to cost you anywhere from $2,000-$10,000.
+The lower end of this spectrum seems reasonable, especially if you add in the cost of social media training and competitive analysis.
+The only way to justify a $10k spend is if the social media consultant actually flies out to your office and does an in-depth, in-person training over the course of several days.

 Why Does Social Media Marketing Cost So Much?

-How Much Does TCF Charge for Social Media Marketing?
+How Much Does The Content Factory Charge for Social Media Marketing?

-As a result, some of of our blog posts are the most popular landing pages on our site – and ContentFac.com gets almost $100,000 per year in passive lead generation via organic search traffic.
-This does not include advertising on search engines, which we don't really need to do because our blog and content marketing process does most of the heavy lifting for us.
+SEO can be a passive lead generating machine, and if you target the right keywords your website can be the #1 performer on your sales team.
 Investing in social media marketing without first investing in content and content strategy is pretty much guaranteed to waste your money – and we have no problem telling you that up front, because it's better that you hear it from us and in advance than after you've spent thousands of dollars without seeing many real results.

 - Monitoring of Twitter for related keywords, then pushing links/tweets to those talking about relevant topics.
 If people are tweeting about it, I'll get an alert and can tell 'em all about your company